Here's Our Rant About Microvast Holdings Inc. (MVST)

-Microvast Holdings Inc. (NASDAQ:MVST) went down by -14.41% from its latest closing price compared to the recent 1-year high of $25.20.
-The company’s stock price has collected -1.96% of loss in the last five trading sessions.
-Press Release reported on 08/18/21 that Thinking about buying stock in AzurRx BioPharma, Tilray, Microvast, Brainsway, or Just Eat Takeaway?
+Microvast Holdings Inc. (NASDAQ:MVST) went up by 10.04% from its latest closing price compared to the recent 1-year high of $25.20.
+The company’s stock price has collected 1.00% of gains in the last five trading sessions.
+Press Release reported on 09/15/21 that Thinking about buying stock in Microvast, FuelCell Energy, Workhorse Group, Adaptimmune Therapeutics, or American Resources?

 Is It Worth Investing in Microvast Holdings Inc. (NASDAQ :MVST) Right Now?